leonoronhas/foodApp/README.md

+My Food App
 Hi!
-This is my food app where you can check food recepties and save your favorites!
+This is my food app where you can check food recipes and save your favorites!
 The app has a filter feature where you can toggle to only see what works for you.

 Made with React Native, the app is optimized for Android or iOS.
 More apps on the way!